nirajp82/IdentityAccessManagement_IAM/Quiz/02-Advanced-Authorization-Policy-Engine.md

 ```

-### The .NET Implementation (The Enforcement Point)
+### 1. The .NET API (The "Dumb" Enforcement Point)

-In your .NET API, the controller should be "dumb" regarding security rules.
+Your controller is beautifully clean.
+It knows nothing about Alice's roles or billing logic.
 It just asks OPA.

 ```csharp
 [ApiController]